Kyrgyzstan – Uzbekistan Tour

 • You can opt to book the whole itinerary as a private tour.
 We can also arrange extra nights before or after the trip, and suggest private tour extensions in Kyrgyzstan and/ or Uzbekistan.

 • We can advise and take care of all visas for you.
 Citizens of most countries can visit Kyrgyzstan and Uzbekistan visa-free.
-US citizens need an electronic visa for Uzbekistan, which we can get for you.
+US citizens below the age of 55 need an electronic visa for Uzbekistan, which we can get for you.

-• We are happy to suggest flights to get to Kyrgyzstan and back home from Samarkand: please contact us.
+• We are happy to suggest flights to get to Kyrgyzstan and back home from Samarkand: please get in touch with us.

 KYRGYZSTAN TRAVEL INFORMATION